Nor’easter sends tree crashing onto house in Tewksbury

 TEWKSBURY, MA (WHDH) - Tuesday’s powerful Nor’easter left damage in its wake, including in Tewksbury, where a tree crashed on top of a house.

-The tree was ripped from its roots and fell onto the house on Pratt Street.
+The tree was ripped from its roots and fell onto the house on Pratt Street at around 9 a.m.

 “You just heard this ungodly boom,” said Dale Wogan, who heard the tree snap as she was getting her children ready for school.
 “I jumped up, it scared the daylights out of me.”